Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • deduplication,

 Why this matters.
-If the schema only checks types, then scale_up_percent can be an integer and simultaneously lead to unacceptable resource expenditure.
+If the schema checks only types, then scale_up_percent can be an integer and at the same time lead to an inadmissible resource expenditure.

 • target_replicas <= max_replicas,